Light Face

 Interview

 You will informed of the decision from the next available TRUST BOARD.
-If you are shortlisted you will then be required to attend a ZOOM INTERVIEW, and possibly attend PERSONAL INTERVIEW in London.
+If there is a current need for volunteer work and you are shortlisted you will then be required to attend a ZOOM INTERVIEW, and possibly attend PERSONAL INTERVIEW in London.

 An Appointment as a SPECIAL VOLUNTEER is normally for a period of two years from a specified date, and may be extended by mutual agreement prior to this renewal date, or terminated by lapsing.